Shenzhen Bao'an International Airport: Airport express shuttle bus

-There are many bus routes between the airport and the urban area, most of them via expressways and only cost ¥10 yuan.
+There are many bus routes between the airport and the urban area, most of them via expressways.
 A future service connecting the airport with Shenzhen North station is expected to start when the new Terminal 3 opens as part of five new major airport express shuttle buses.

 Cross-border buses

 Buses currently run mostly via Shenzhen Bay Control Point to many destinations across Hong Kong, Kowloon and the New Territories.
 Coach service is provided by Trans Island Limousine Service Ltd serving SZIA and Hong Kong, including Sheung Wan, Causeway Bay, Mong Kok (Prince Edward), Tsim Sha Tsui and Hong Kong International Airport.

 A direct coach service, operated by Chinalink Bus Company, is available at Elements Mall in Hong Kong.
 Passengers may check-in for their flights at the bus terminal but luggage must still be carried to the airport by the passengers.
 The service operates from Kowloon station on the Airport Express (MTR) line direct to the Shenzhen International airport.